A History of the World Part I (Antiquity to 1500): The Myriad Winding Paths to Modernity

 Learning Outcomes

-Upon completion of the course, students will be able to analyze and critique different types of historical sources including written texts, art, artifacts, and architecture.
+Analyze and critique different types of historical sources including written texts, art, artifacts, and architecture

-Upon completion of the course, students will be able to utilize their critical thinking, writing, and rhetorical skills to construct evidence-based arguments about history.
+Utilize their critical thinking, writing, and rhetorical skills to construct evidence-based arguments about history.

 Suggested Course Textbooks: